varya/varya.github.com/src/documents/posts/using-sc5-styleguide_en.html.md

 However, I needed yet another trick to make the scripts work properly.
 My components are written with `i-bem.js` framework which automatically initialises them on the `domReady` event.
 This is what I wanted for the static pages because the components markup is HTML.
-But for the StyleGuide, which is architecturally a SPA, this did not work; the components are rendered on the fly, and this obviously happens after `domReady`.
-That is why by default they stay uninitialized.
+But for the Style Guide, which is architecturally a SPA, this did not work.
+The components are rendered on the fly, and this obviously happens after `domReady`; that is why by default they stay uninitialized.
 So they should be initialized after they had been rendered.
-Luckily, the StyleGuide triggers an event on the `window` object named `styleguide:onRendered` every time a new component is re-rendered.
+Luckily, the Style Guide triggers an event on the `window` object named `styleguide:onRendered` every time a new component is re-rendered.
 By handling this event, I managed to get the components initialized right after they appear in HTML.
-This code is needed for the StyleGuide only, so I do not include it into the project bundle but provide as an additional script in the StyleGuide configuration:
+This code is needed for the Style Guide only, so I do not include it into the project bundle but provide as an additional script in the Style Guide configuration:

 ```
 gulp.task("styleguide:generate", function() {